perspector/Pihole-404/README.md

 ![This is what your 404 page will look like.
 Of course, you can also customize it.](./Screenshot.png) _^Above: This is what your 404 page will look like!
 Of course, feel free to customize it._
+#### Note: This is an unofficial third-party addon for your pi-hole.
 ## Table of Contents
 *   [The Problem](#the-problem)
 *   [The Solution](#the-solution)